 In this workshop, we investigate the concept of highly informative learning analytics.
 The workshop is thought of as a hands-on, interactive session.
 We plan to demonstrate the proposed LA cycle and allow the participants a hands-on experience.
 The workshop activities are divided as follows:

 - A discussion of a representative task with the FoLA methodology.
 The participants are divided into groups, each group is given a FoLA board with which they need to design the learning session choosing among a set of available activities.

 - Each group presents their resulting designed sessions with the chosen design elements.

 - The groups engage in a discussion in which they map the chosen activities with a set of existing tools.

-- The participants explore the collaborative whiteboard tool Hyperchalk and the Collaborative concept mapping tool.
+- The participants explore some of our learning activities, like the collaborative whiteboard tool Hyperchalk and the Collaborative concept mapping tool.

-- How to define the right process data indicators from the learning activities
+- Discussion: How to define the right process data indicators from the learning activities

 - A tour of the existing application use cases using the proposed process